sybila/BCSgen/README.md

 # BCSgen
 Biochemical Space language software tool

 This tool serves for interpreting basic functionality to maintain Biochemical Space language.
-It provides several utilities:
+It provides state space generating and subsequent reaction network abstraction which can be used for analysis and visualisation<sup>1</sup>.
+For instance, there is Example directory, where can be seen functionality applied on several models.
+Users might enter Model directory, which serves as user's workspace.
+Here, a model can be defined and generating utilities applied on it.

 ## Explicit State space generator